 The best flavoured gins taste tested 2023

-From rhubarb and traditional sloe to pink, pineapple and even chocolate gin, read our expert reviews of the best shop-bought flavoured gins
+From rhubarb and traditional sloe to pink, pineapple and even chocolate gin, read our expert reviews of the best flavoured gins to buy

 The purists might sniff, but gin is moving into some surprising new flavour and aroma territories.
 Alongside major brands that you'll find in every supermarket, such as Whitley Neill, Malfy and Sipsmith, there are also smaller gin brands throwing additional ingredients into the mix to make unique gin flavours.
 Even beer experts Brewdog have moved into the spirits market with flavoured gins of their own.

 Flavoured gin is a broad term that can cover everything from sherbety citrus gins (think tart lemon, pink grapefruit or orange gins) to colourful fruit creations filled with berries, or grown-up oak-aged gins that take inspiration from wine-making techniques.
 Our extensive round-up guarantees a flavoured gin for every palate.

 Joel Harrison and Neil Ridley, of worldsbestspirits.com, are seasoned writers and commentators on fine spirits and cocktails.
 Their book, Distilled, acts as an A-Z of craft spirits from across the world and won the Fortnum & Mason Food and Drink Awards Drinks Book of the Year 2015.

 BBC Good Food’s E-Commerce and Reviews Editor Lucy Roxburgh is WSET Level 2 qualified and writes a range of drinks reviews for BBC Good Food, including best cocktail subscriptions, best gins to give as gifts and best flavoured vodkas.
 Read on to discover all their picks for the best flavoured gins.